kubernetes/sig-security/sig-security-tooling/vex-feed/hack/README.md

 ## Files

-- `build-feed.py` — the generator.
+- `build-feed.py` — the generator (builds the combined feed from `files/`).
+- `new-issue.py` — scaffolds a `files/issue-<n>.openvex.json` stub from a GitHub
+  issue (fetches it, extracts CVE IDs); status/justification/notes are left as TODO for a human to complete.
+Refuses to overwrite an existing file.
 - `merge-overrides.json` — curated merged notes for CVEs reported by multiple issues; `status` / `justification` / `product` are still derived from `files/` and are not overridable here.